digitalbricklayer/digitalbricklayer.github.io/README.md

-# website
+# Dyna Project website repository
-Repository for the project website.
+Repository for the Dyna Project website.